 PPC is not just for B2C, like retail, insurance or other one-off purchase businesses.
 In fact, when used by B2B, like business services, PPC can be a powerful tool.
 It can act as a way to control who visits your website, traffic quality and the level of traffic.

-This can yield significant benefits to your business.
+This can yield significant benefits and conversions to your business.
 If you can control the traffic, you can then target decision-makers in your chosen industry and get them to visit your site.
 Then you can start building brand awareness and engagement with your audience.

 The problem many organizations have is knowing what they can promote through PPC.
 Here are some ideas for your campaigns and how to ensure you make the most of your PPC budget.